ocaml/opam/master_changes.md

   * Add a test showing the behaviour when a pin depend is unpinned [#6380 @rjbou]
   * Add a test to ensure `opam upgrade <pkg>` will not upgrade unrelated things [#6373 @kit-ty-kate]
   * Add a test in init to show ocaml system compiler selection behaviour [#6307 @kit-ty-kate @rjbou]
+  * Add a test showing simulated pinning does not propagate version information [#6256 @rjbou]

 ### Engine